greatislander/c2lc-project-website/src/resources/examining-applications-for-accessibility.md

 ### Writing Potential Barriers

-* Students are required to type correctly spelled commands in order to carry out tasks.
+* Learners are required to type correctly spelled commands in order to carry out tasks.

 ### Cognitive Potential Barriers

-* Students are required to store information and recall it later to carry out a task.
+* Learners are required to store information and recall it later to carry out a task.
-* Students are required to follow a large number of steps sequentially that are not broken down.
+* Learners are required to follow a large number of steps sequentially that are not broken down.
-* Students are required to have an understanding/prior knowledge of certain concepts in order to carry out tasks. (i.e. left/right, sequencing)
+* Learners are required to have an understanding/prior knowledge of certain concepts in order to carry out tasks. (i.e. left/right, sequencing)
-* Students are required to follow fast-paced instructions.
+* Learners are required to follow fast-paced instructions.
-* Students are required to follow instructions that are provided through limited means (i.e. only auditory but not visually).
+* Learners are required to follow instructions that are provided through limited means (i.e. only auditory but not visually).
-* Students are required to navigate across multiple screens.
+* Learners are required to navigate across multiple screens.

 ### Visual Perceptual Potential Barriers

-* Students are required to have good spatial awareness to carry out tasks.
+* Learners are required to have good spatial awareness to carry out tasks.

 ### Fine Motor Potential Barriers

-* Students are required to move items seamlessly using a small, single point of contact (i.e. finger use for drag-and-drop)
+* Learners are required to move items seamlessly using a small, single point of contact (i.e. finger use for drag-and-drop)
-* Students are required to manipulate small objects in close proximity (i.e. hold and rotate machinery pieces).
+* Learners are required to manipulate small objects in close proximity (i.e. hold and rotate machinery pieces).
-* Students are required to effectively use a mouse (i.e. for scrolling, clicking, and dragging)
+* Learners are required to effectively use a mouse (i.e. for scrolling, clicking, and dragging)
-* Students are required to perform complex gestures to carry out tasks. (i.e. pinch, 3 finger tap)
+* Learners are required to perform complex gestures to carry out tasks. (i.e. pinch, 3 finger tap)
-* Students are required to put together small pieces of machinery.
+* Learners are required to put together small pieces of machinery.
-* Students are required to use small tools.
+* Learners are required to use small tools.
-* Students use alternate access devices for keyboard and mouse functions.
+* Learnersuse alternate access devices for keyboard and mouse functions.

 ## Potential Solution Ideas